dlemire60/using-word/UsingWord.md

 As You Type tab, uncheck the “Internet and network paths with hyperlinks” option.

-# Document Templates & NORMAL.DOTX
+# Document Templates and NORMAL.DOTX

 Another confusing aspect of Word is document templates.
 The basics are as follows: